Employee Discrimination

 At Ricotta & Marks, P.C., our firm has grown a substantial practice in protecting employees who have been discriminated against for any number of reasons.
 Whether you were denied a promotion because of your age or because you became pregnant, were harassed because of your sexual orientation or your race, or penalized because of your religion, you do not have to suffer in silence or tolerate these actions.
 Taking a stand can not only help you, but you probably have co-workers who have incurred the same mistreatment.

-Our Queens employee discrimination lawyers knowledge and application of the relevant state and federal employment laws may be the solution to your problem.
-Contact our law offices in Queens or Long Island to schedule your free confidential initial consultation by calling 347-727-0661.
-There are time limits regarding how long you have to file a discrimination claim so it is in your best interest to seek counsel as soon after the incident as possible
+Our employment discrimination attorneys in Queens knowledge and application of the relevant state and federal employment laws may be the solution to your problem.
+Contact our law offices in Queens or Long Island to schedule your free confidential initial consultation by calling 347-464-8694.
+There are time limits regarding how long you have to file a discrimination claim so it is in your best interest to seek counsel as soon after the incident as possible.

-Our employee discrimination attorneys in Queens handle every type of claim, including:
+Our employment discrimination attorneys in Queens handle every type of claim, including:

 - Age discrimination